DanielsSim/site/notes_reviews/markets_theory_and_application.md

 ### D) Do we need more markets for education?

-Which school or unversity to attend is a tough decision, as it will dramatically affect your kids / your future path, but there's no way to say in advance which way those paths will go.
-As a state's education ministry (or as a taxpayer), you really want your citizens to get an as good education as possible, as this will have all kinds of nice outcomes (better competitiveness, higher economic growth, ...).
+Which school or unversity to attend is a tough decision, as it will dramatically affect your kids / your future path but there's no way to say in advance which way those paths will go.
+As a state's education ministry (or as a taxpayer), you really want your citizens to get an as good education as possible (as this gives your country better competitiveness, higher economic growth, ...).

 Can't we like wave a magic wand and transform all of education into an automatic market mechanism for allocating decent lessons?
 For existing school systems, many countries have chosen a highly hierarchical, not very market-based approach to education.
 This makes lots of sense based on transaction cost economics (in the above categories, schooling has high frequency as students visit school/university each day; high specifity as dedicated houses are needed and especially high uncertainty as quality and individual requirements are notoriously difficult to accurately assess).